akkamo/akkamo/gitbook/modules/akka-module.md

   `ctx.inject[ActorSystem]("someActorSystem1")`
 * **inject the default actor system**
-  If any configured actor system has set the `default = true` property, it will be considered as *default* actor system and can be injected without specifying the key, e.g.
+  If any configured actor system has set the `default = true` property, it will be considered as *default* actor system and can be injected without specifying the alias, e.g.
   `ctx.inject[ActorSystem]`.
 Please note that only one configured actor system can be specified as *default*.
 * **inject by the name alias**